 “Some platforms aren’t properly monitoring for bullying and child endangerment,” says Buxbaum.
 “Statistics show parents are not paying enough attention either, and they need to stay vigilant.”

 Based on these statistics, it’s also clear that cyberbullying is a societal issue that is widespread and on the rise.
+It’s easy to see the negative effects of Instagram, for instance.
 The good news is that approximately two-thirds of tweens reported that they have attempted to help victims of cyberbullying, with 30% saying that they have tried to help on several occasions [Cyberbullying Research Center].
 We can all take a cue from the next generation by making sure that we understand what cyberbullying is, where and why it occurs, how to help victims of cyberbullying, and how to prevent it in the first place.

 Combating Cyberbullying with AI

-The volume of content being shared online and on social media each day continues to increase and cyberbullies continue to find new ways to bypass technology that platforms and networks put in place to prevent online bullying.
+The volume of content being shared online and on social media each day continues to increase and cyberbullies continue to find new ways to bypass technology that social media platforms and social networks put in place to prevent online bullying.

 Furthermore, our proprietary AI-based offensive intent Smart Screen technology can be paired with profanity filtering for precise moderation based on phraseology and context in 7 categories, including flagging personal attacks, bullying, bigotry, and mental health issues.

 Cyberbullying is a serious problem that can have a negative impact on anyone.
 In recognition of Stop Cyberbullying Day, it’s important that we all work together to put an end to online bullying for good.